msxenon/flutter_reference/README.md

 -why do we use asserts and when?
 -whats the different between throw and rethrow?
 -Have you heard about The "covariant" keyword? describe with small example.
--whats deferred imports?
+-whats deferred imports do?
--whats "hide" keyward?
+-whats hide in imports do?